2025 BC Parks Camping Reservations Guide

 Frontcountry camping – Also known as ‘car camping.’
 This means you can drive your vehicle right to your site.
 Frontcountry campgrounds typically have toilets (outhouses or flush toilet buildings), picnic tables, campfire pits and water taps at a minimum.
 There may also be playgrounds and showers.

 Backcountry camping – Backcountry campgrounds are only accessible on foot, by boat or horse only.
 There is no vehicle access.
-Backcountry campgrounds are more rustic than frontcountry campgrounds, but usually have outhouses and clear tent spaces at a minimum.
+Backcountry campgrounds are more rustic than frontcountry campgrounds but usually have outhouses and clear tent spaces at a minimum.
+Some have picnic tables.

 Double site (BC Parks only) – This refers to an individual campsite that is located very close to another campsite.
 This enables two camping groups to camp very close to one another.
 Double sites must be reserved together.